Learned Static Function Data Structures: Experiments

 \paragraph{Hardware and Software\@.} We use a Rocky Linux 9.5 machine with an Intel Core i7-11700 CPU with 64~GiB of DDR4 RAM. \changed{The CPU is set to a fixed clock frequency of 2.5~GHz.} Each core has 48~KiB L1 and 512~KiB L2 data cache.
 We compile using clang 17 and compiler options \texttt{-march=native} and \texttt{-O3}.

 We compare our LSF with the state-of-the-art compressed static function GOV~\cite{GenuzioOV20minimal} and the uncompressed static function BuRR~\cite{DillingerHSW2022burr}.
 The GOV and BuRR implementations are from the original authors.
 Note that the GOV construction is implemented in Java, but the queries are executed in C\texttt{++}.
 For BuRR, we use the configuration recommended for fast queries.
-Query time is measured on 10 million randomly chosen keys, and taking the average of 10 runs.
+Query time is measured on 10 million randomly chosen keys, and taking the average of 10 runs. \footnote{We note that the experimental setting has been revised from the original publication~\cite{HermannLVW26}: GOV now hashes only an integer key, rather than the key and the features required for the learned models, as the other non-learned static functions (BuRR/CSF), thus resulting in directly comparable query times.
+The revised results and main paper takeaways remain consistent with the original findings.}

 \paragraph{Datasets\@.} We use 4 real-world datasets from various domains, differing in number of input features, output classes, and entropy of the values, along with 4 synthetic datasets. \Cref{tab:datasets}~summarises~them. \begin{itemize} \item \textit{covertype.} The task is to map a land to one of 7 forest cover types (such as pine, spruce, etc.) using 54 cartographic variables (elevation, soil type, distance to water, etc.)~\cite{covertype}. \item \textit{nids.} The task is to map a network flow to one of 10 cyber attack types (such as DDoS, ransomware, etc.) using 10 features extracted from packet captures (protocol, incoming and outgoing number of bytes or packets, etc.)~\cite{nids}. \item \textit{songs.} The task is to map a song to one of \songsclasses~song genres using numerical audio features (such as tempo, loudness, instrumentalness, etc.)~\cite{songs}. \item \textit{urls.} The task is to store 1 bit indicating whether a URL is legitimate or phishing using 15 features extracted from the URL itself (such as use of HTTPS, number of letters, digits, special characters, etc.)~\cite{phiusiil}. \item \textit{gauss.} The task in this synthetic dataset is to map a scalar value to one of \gaussclasses~classes, where each class corresponds to a Gaussian distribution centred at a location along the real line.
 The class means are equally spaced with a distance of~2.
 The standard deviation~$\sigma$ controls the degree of overlap between the distributions, thus the hardness of the task.
 We vary $\sigma \in \{0.25,0.5,0.75,1\}$.
 The number of samples is equal across all classes. \end{itemize}